Artificial electrostatic crystals: a new platform for creating correlated quantum states

 {\bf The electronic properties of solids are determined by the crystal structure and interactions between electrons, giving rise to a variety of collective phenomena including superconductivity, strange metals and correlated insulators.
 The mechanisms underpinning many of these collective phenomena remain unknown, driving interest in creating artificial crystals which replicate the system of interest while allowing precise control of key parameters.
-Cold atoms trapped in optical lattices provide great flexibility and tunability~\cite{Tarruell12, Goldman16}, but cannot replicate the long range Coulomb interactions and long range hopping that drive collective phenomena in real crystals.
-Solid state approaches support long range hopping and interactions, but previous attempts with laterally patterned semiconductor systems were not able to create tunable low disorder artificial crystals, while approaches based on Moir\'{e} superlattices in twisted two-dimensional (2D) materials~\cite{Kennes21,Mak22} have limited tunability and control of lattice geometry.
+Cold atoms trapped in optical lattices provide great flexibility and tunability~\cite{Tarruell12, Goldman16}, but cannot replicate the long-range Coulomb interactions and long-range hopping that drive collective phenomena in real crystals.
+Solid-state approaches support long-range hopping and interactions, but previous attempts with laterally patterned semiconductor systems were not able to create tunable low-disorder artificial crystals, while approaches based on Moir\'{e} superlattices in twisted two-dimensional (2D) materials~\cite{Kennes21,Mak22} have limited tunability and control over lattice geometry.
 Here we demonstrate the formation of highly tunable artificial crystals by superimposing a periodic electrostatic potential on the 2D electron gas in an ultra-shallow (25 nm deep) GaAs quantum well.
-The 100 nm period artificial crystal is identified by the formation of a new bandstructure, different from the original cubic crystal and unique to the artificial triangular lattice: transport measurements show the Hall coefficient changing sign as the chemical potential sweeps through the artificial bands.
-Uniquely, the artificial bandstructure can be continuously tuned from parabolic free-electron bands into linear graphene-like and flat kagome-like bands in a single device.
-This approach allows the formation arbitrary geometry 2D artificial crystals, opening a new route to studying collective quantum states.}
+The 100 nm period artificial crystal is identified by the formation of a new bandstructure, different from the original cubic crystal and specific to the artificial triangular lattice: transport measurements show the Hall coefficient changing sign as the chemical potential sweeps through the artificial bands.
+Uniquely, the artificial bandstructure can be continuously tuned to form linear graphene-like and flat kagome-like bands in a single device.
+A strong insulating state is observed at half filling of the kagome flat band, which is not expected in the absence of strong interactions.
+This state, unique to the kagome lattice, is consistent with a loop-current Wigner insulator, which arises from long-range Coulomb interaction and delocalised electrons between neighbouring empty sites.
+The ability to continuously tune the bandstructure and access flat bands through electrical gating within a single device opens a new route to studying collective quantum states.}